jnozzi/cocoadev.com/markdown/RespectingCopyrights.md

 Just a question regarding adding new content:

-I sometimes post info here that I got from the General/MacOsxDev list - I list the original authors' name(s) but usually don't ask for permission before adding this to General/CocoaDev.
+I sometimes post info here that I got from the MacOsxDev list - I list the original authors' name(s) but usually don't ask for permission before adding this to CocoaDev.

 Is that okay or should I always get permission, even if the sample code or tips are made public through the mailing list?

--- General/JensBaumeister
+-- JensBaumeister

 ----